 Some logical operations require some additional activity after both the build and probe inputs are fully consumed.
-These operations are Left Outer Join, Full Outer Join, Left Semi Join, Left Anti Semi Join, Union, and [Partial] Aggregate.
-The Union logical operation uses a different version of the final phase.
+These operations are Left Outer Join, Full Outer Join, Left Semi Join, Left Anti Semi Join, Union, [Partial] Aggregate, and Union.

-The normal algorithm for the final phase is as shown below:
+The algorithm for this final phase is as shown below:

 The final phase simply iterates over all the rows in the hash table.
-Because the normal final phase only runs for operations that also use the normal build phase, this corresponds to all rows from the build input.
+Because the final phase only runs for operations that also use the normal build phase, this corresponds to all rows from the build input, or all distinct rows from the build input for Union.
 They were marked as unmatched when they were added in the build phase, and during the probe phase some of them were then marked as matched.
 This mark now decides whether these rows will be handled as a matched row or as an unmatched row from the build input.

 The Hash Match operator always uses the algorithms described above, regardless of the requested logical operation.
 Some of the steps behave differently for each logical operation.
 How each logical operation is performed is described below.
 (Note that for the build and final phases, the normal version will be used unless explicitly stated otherwise).